francesco265/pwalkerHax/README.md

 ## Credits

-This code is just a port of Dmitry's amazing work, for which he originally developed a running demo for PalmOS devices.
+This code is just a port of Dmitry's amazing [work](https://dmitry.gr/?r=05.Projects&proj=28.%20pokewalker), for which he originally developed a running demo for PalmOS devices.
+He reverse-engineered the Pokewalker's protocol and created all the exploits, i just ported his work to the 3DS.

-TODO